GDiffuSE: Diffusion-based speech enhancement with noise model guidance

 \subsection{Implementation details}

 The noise model architecture is a \ac{CNN} with 4 causal convolutional layers and linear heads for $\mu_{t,i}$ and $ \sigma_{t,i}$, featuring residual connections and weight normalization.
 We use a WaveNet-style tanh–sigmoid gate, $\mathrm{Gate}(h,g)=\tanh(h)\odot\operatorname{sigm}(g)$, with $h=\mathrm{Conv}_{\text{causal}}(x)$ and $g=\mathrm{Conv}_{1\times1}(h)$.
 The network's parameters are a kernel size of 9, 2 channels, and dilations of [1, 2, 4, 8].
 The parameters $\lambda_{\max}$ and $\gamma$ in~\eqref{eq:guid_parameters} exhibit a wide range of values with good results, spanning between $[0.5, 1]$ for both.
 We calibrated them on one clip per \ac{SNR} level to $\gamma=0.7$ and \(\lambda_{\max}=[0.8,0.72,0.6,0.55]\) for \ac{SNR} levels [10,5,0,-5]~dB, respectively.
+Since the noise model is extremely lightweight (172 parameters), the computational overhead is minimal.
+On an NVIDIA GeForce GTX TITAN X, adaptation incurs 3.10\% overhead (with four GPUs), whereas inference incurs only 0.6\% overhead relative to DiffWave.
 For the generator, we used the unconditional DDPM model, trained by UnDiff \cite{Iashchenko2023UnDiff} with 200 diffusion steps, on the Datasets VCTK~\cite{vctk_0_92_2019} and LJ-Speech~\cite{ljspeech17}.